 I’m still torn between this Fathead pizza crust and my almond flour pizza crust.
 We’ll just have to keep alternating between them for pizza night!
 What about you, which keto pizza crust do you like better?

-Fathead Pizza Crust Recipe (Low Carb, Keto, Gluten-free, Nut-free) – 4 Ingredients:
+Fathead Pizza Crust Recipe (Low Carb Keto Pizza) – 4 Ingredients:

 Pin it to save for later!